 But where to start?

-How about by placing this article on your next executive team agenda and use it to raise awareness and garner support, and then task your various strategic support specialists to collaborate on the development of a draft action plan.
+How about placing this article on your next executive team agenda and use it to raise awareness and garner support, and then task your various strategic support specialists to collaborate on the development of a draft action plan.
 The collective wisdom generated when your various governance, risk and compliance functions work together with your internal audit and human resources specialists is what the topic of whistleblowing calls for.

 In closing, it is important to mention that the ACFE Report to the Nations contains a host of other content that will guide your fraud prevention, detection and management activities.
 Remember to visit the ACFE website to download this report and other free-to-use, research based resources.

 Preventing and detecting fraud can be the difference between sustainability and insolvency – and the work of the ACFE means that your approach to fraud can stand upon the experienced shoulders of certified fraud examiners from around the world.
-Their message is clear: whistleblowing is the #1 tool for fraud detection.
+Their message is clear: whistleblowing is the #1 tool for occupational fraud detection.

 Regular readers of the articles published by Whistle Blowers Ethics Hotline will be familiar with the guidance we make available.
 For example, the following articles will provide further insights relevant to the objective of activating your organisation’s whistleblowing management: